Last updated on March 24, 2023 by Wandering our World

 Buses are cheap and easy to get between resorts, which is another big plus point.
 In fact that is one of the reasons Barbados makes our list of five cheapest Caribbean islands.

 We look at the natural scenery and beaches in each destination in more detail next.
-Before moving on to the sights, culture, nightlife and food.
+Before moving on to the sights, culture, nightlife, food and lots more!

 Which Has The Better Beaches & Landscape?